-The whiff test is positive in 90% of cases (mixing of vaginal fluid with a drop of KOH on a microscope slide detects the presence of amine which is produced by anaerobic bacterial metabolism).
+The whiff test is positive in 90% of cases.
+This test can be conducted by mixing the vaginal fluid with a drop of KOH on a microscope slide to detect the presence of amine, which is produced by anaerobic bacterial metabolism.

-Microscopic evaluation of the bacteria flora is informative while looking for evidence of changes in the overall bacterial predominance, thus normally lactobacilli (large gram-positive rods) is predominant, in BV coccobacilli dominant over any other microflora (anaerobes) with a reduction in the population of lactobacilli.
+Microscopic evaluation of the bacteria flora is informative when looking for evidence of changes in the overall bacterial predominance.
+Thus, lactobacilli (large gram-positive rods) are predominant normally.
+In BV, coccobacilli dominate over any other microflora (anaerobes), and there is a reduced lactobacilli population.

-Vaginal cultures are used in order to exclude other pathogenic growth apart from G. vaginalis, namely: Trichomonas species, C. trachomatis, N. gonorrhea.
-G. vaginalis detected in 100% of BV, and in 70% of asymptomatic BV.
+Vaginal cultures can exclude other pathogenic growth apart from G. vaginalis, namely trichomonas species, C. trachomatis, and N. gonorrhea.
+G. vaginalis is detected in 100% of BV and 70% of asymptomatic BV.

 Colposcopy reflects clean, translucent mucus in external cervical os and opaque vaginal contents in the rear vaginal vault.
-‘Spotted’ images visible after Schiller test are pathognomic colposcopic features of Gardnerella vaginalis infection.
+‘Spotted’ images, visible after a Schiller test, are pathognomic colposcopic features of G. vaginalis infection.

 Treatment of Gardnerella Vaginalis

-The treatment of Gardnerella vaginalis has to be prescribed appropriate based on the results of clinical examination and cytological test.
-For the pharmacotherapy of Gardnerella vaginalis, doctors recommend metronidazole, metronidazole gel or clindamycin cream.
-Antibacterial therapy has to be taken into account in the first order while pharmacological treatment.
+The treatment of G. vaginalis has to be prescribed appropriately based on the results of the clinical examination and cytological testing.
+Antibacterial therapy is a first-line pharmacological treatment.
+For G. vaginalis, doctors recommend metronidazole, metronidazole gel, or clindamycin cream.

 |Metronidazole 500 mg, orally twice per day||7 days|

 |Metronidazole gel 0,75%, one full applicator intravaginally (5g), once a day||5 days|